QTIM-Lab/DeepNeuro/README.md

 ## Installation

+1. Install Docker from Docker's website here: https://www.docker.com/get-started.
+Follow instructions on that link to get Docker set up properly on your workstation.

-1. Install the Docker Engine Utility for NVIDIA GPUs, AKA nvidia-docker.
+2. Install the Docker Engine Utility for NVIDIA GPUs, AKA nvidia-docker.
 You can find installation instructions at their Github page, here: https://github.com/NVIDIA/nvidia-docker

-2. Pull the DeepNeuro Docker container from https://hub.docker.com/r/qtimlab/deepneuro_segment_gbm/.
-Use the command "docker pull qtimlab/deepneuro-segment_gbm"
+3. Pull the DeepNeuro Docker container from https://hub.docker.com/r/qtimlab/deepneuro_segment_gbm/.
+Use the command "docker pull qtimlab/deepneuro"

-3. If you want to inspect the code, or run your Docker container with an DeepNeuro's python wrappers and command line tools, clone this repository ("git clone https://github.com/QTIM-Lab/DeepNeuro"), and install with the command "python setup.py install" in the directory you just cloned in to.
+4. If you want to inspect the code, or run your Docker container with an DeepNeuro's python wrappers and command line tools, clone this repository ("git clone https://github.com/QTIM-Lab/DeepNeuro"), and install with the command "python setup.py install" in the directory you just cloned in to.

 ## Tutorials